The 13 Clocks: Plot summary

 Back at the castle, the Duke reveals to his spy Hark that Saralinda is not in fact his niece, but a child he stole from a faraway kingdom years ago and that once she turns 21 he plans to wed her; he was prevented from doing so previously because of a spell cast on him by Saralinda's nurse when he kidnapped the child.
 An important part of the spell's terms was that "[Saralinda] can be saved and [the Duke] destroyed only by a prince whose name begins with 'X' and doesn't," and since Zorn had used the alias "Xingu" he is the prince destined to save Saralinda.
 With less than an hour left, the Prince and Golux return to the castle with the jewels, gaining entrance by climbing to an upper chamber.
 While the Duke and his guards are chasing Zorn throughout the castle's upper floors, the Golux, with the help of Saralinda, finds a way to restart the clocks as required.
 Zorn traps the Duke's guards in a tower room, and he, the Golux, Saralinda and Hark confront the Duke.
 Presented with the thousand jewels (the count of which is verified) and the sound of all thirteen clocks striking, the Duke is forced to admit defeat.
 Zorn and the Princess happily depart by ship, first to the kingdom of Yarrow (where Saralinda's father, who had granted Hagga her gift of weeping jewels, lives) and then on to the Prince's homeland of Zorna.

 A fortnight later, while the Duke is gloating over his jewels, they transform back into tears.
-The enraged Duke, deprived of both his intended bride and his jewels, is then "gleeped" by a nightmarish monster called the Todal, sent by the Devil to punish evil-doers for failing to do sufficient evil.
+The enraged Duke, deprived of both his intended bride and his jewels, is then "gleeped" by the Todal, a creature sent by the Devil to punish evil-doers for failing to do sufficient evil.
 When Hark enters the chamber, he finds it empty, except for the Duke's sword on the floor and the liquified jewels of Hagga's laughter dripping from the table.